Bible Reading: Isaiah 53:5, NKJV

 Christ’s death on the cross allows spiritual healing to come to our dying souls.
 By His wounds we are healed.

 Our sinful human nature is not a surprise to God.
 Yet in His love for us, He provided a way for us to find forgiveness, substitution, peace and healing through Jesus.

-Now would be the perfect time to find out the true meaning of Easter, and place your faith in the One whose death and resurrection we celebrate this season.
+If this sounds familiar, now would be the perfect time to find out the true meaning of Easter, and place your faith in the One whose death and resurrection we celebrate this season!

 But He was wounded for our transgressions, He was bruised for our iniquities; The chastisement for our peace was upon Him, And by His stripes we are healed.